ase1/421_521_final_project/README.md

 3. *Communicating with the Printer:*
   * We use Printcore, a software developed by Printrun (same group that makes Pronterface, Pronsole), to communicate with our RAMBo board.
     * Printcore is developed in Python and includes a module of commands that allow a user to interact with a printer
-  * Here, we send the G Code to the printer for printing
+  * Connect with the printer through Serial Port, send over the G Code, and initiate print.
-  * For safety, we also added the capability for a user to cancel the print mid-print, using the "X" button in the GUI
+  * For safety, we also added the capability for a user to cancel the print mid-print, using the red "X" button in the GUI

 <a name="hardware">
 ### Hardware Approach